Jonathan Mendelsohn (singer): Career in electronic dance music

 In 2013, Mendelsohn did the vocals for the song "Imaginary" by Brennan Heart.
 It was part of the Defqon.1 endshow and got released on Brennan Heart's album "Evolution of Style".
 The song held the number one position on the Hard Dance Beatport Charts and was ranked in the Top 100 for 777 days.
 It was voted as best hardstyle track of the year by Q-dance.
-In 2019, "Imaginary" was certified gold in the Netherlands.
+In 2019, "Imaginary" was certified gold in the Netherlands, and achieved the platinum award in 2022.

 In 2015 Mendelsohn was featured in Hardwell's album "United We Are" with the collaboration "Echo".
-It was released as a single later that year and was ranked #1 on the dutch iTunes charts and #2 worldwide.
+It was released as a single later that year and was ranked #1 on the Dutch iTunes charts and #2 worldwide.

 Starting 2017 Mendelsohn worked together with Swedish producer Kaaze.
 Their collaboration with Hardwell "We Are Legends" was released on the Hardwell & Friends EP Vol.1 and was ranked #1 in the Bigroom Beatport Charts.
 Two more collaborations followed on Revealed Recordings in 2017 and 2019.